-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-The financial statements were authorized for issue by the Manager on March 27, 2024.
+The financial statements were authorized for issue by the Manager on March 28, 2025.

 2. Material accounting policy information: